Signing day for Wichita athletes during the pandemic

 WICHITA, Kan.
 (KSNW) — It’s a big week for high school athletes across the country as National Signing Day has arrived.

-“I’m really grateful, I get to be around my teammates,” said Mason Ross, a Wichita Northwest football player who is signing with Butler County Community College.
+“I’m really grateful, I get to be around my teammates,” said Mason Ross, a Wichita Northwest High School football player who is signing with Butler County Community College.

-This is what Wichita Northwest athletes reiterated on being able to sign with their teammates at Vorshay’s Cocktail Lounge Wednesday.
+This is what Wichita Northwest High School athletes reiterated on being able to sign with their teammates at Vorshay’s Cocktail Lounge Wednesday.

-Kaleb Coleman, another Wichita Northwest player who is signing to play football with Independence Community College, told KSN, “We’ve all grinded together, been through the ringer together, now to excel at our dreams and take it one step further — it’s great.”
+“We’ve all grinded together, been through the ringer together, now to excel at our dreams and take it one step further — it’s great,” said Kaleb Coleman, another Wichita Northwest player who is signing to play football with Independence Community College.

 You might be wondering, why did these athletes have their college signing at Vorshay’s Cocktail Lounge?